rian39/notes/graham_thrift_repair_2010.md

-considering all the processes of maintenance and repair that keep modern societies going.
-These processes can be likened to the social equivalent of the humble earthworm in their remorseless and necessary character 3 – and in the way in which they have been neglected by nearly all commentators as somehow beneath their notice.
+consider all the processes of maintenance and repair that keep modern societies going.
+These processes can be likened to the social equivalent of the humble earthworm in their remorseless and necessary character – and in the way in which they have been neglected by nearly all commentators as somehow beneath their notice.
 1

 Things only come into visible focus as things when they become inoperable – they break or stutter and they then become the object of attention.
 The background is thereby foregrounded.
 2